-Induction for MLF students begins in the Faculty on Monday 25 September 2017 in Week -1, two weeks before the official start of term.
-Pre-sessional courses in maths and financial reporting and induction sessions then run through the remainder of that week and Week 0 of Michaelmas Term (Michaelmas Term 2017 officially begins on Sunday 8 October).
-The Induction timetable and further details can be found on WebLearn.
+Induction for MLF students begins in the Faculty on Monday 25 September 2023 in Week -1, two weeks before the official start of term.
+Pre-sessional courses in maths and financial reporting and induction sessions then run through the remainder of that week and Week 0 of Michaelmas Term (terms run from Sunday to Sunday and Michaelmas Term 2023 officially begins on Sunday 08 October 2023, although classes will be scheduled from Monday 09 October).
+The Induction timetable and further details can be found on Canvas.